 Audio Unit, VST2, VST3, AAX, Standalone

 Requires Windows 7 or higher

-Sugar Bytes plug-ins are available in 64-bit editions for both Windows and macOS.
+All Sugar Bytes plug-ins are available as 64-bit versions for Windows and Mac (Intel and Apple Silicon M1).

 ”I found myself turning to Artillery more and more often in a conventional music-production context.
 For example, where similar material recurs several times in a project, Artillery makes it child’s play to apply different effects each time and add much-needed variety.”

 ”There simply aren't many alternatives if you want MIDI-key-controlled punch-in of audio FX.
 The fact that this VST has been around for many years and is still for sale testifies to it's strength and usefulness, I think.
 It's already a key element of my current workflow, and it's only becoming more important as I become more fluent with it.”